beltram/mls/README.md

 This cli decodes MLS messages and pretty prints them.
 It expects a base64 encoded message as input.

-It currently supports MLS draft-12 with Wire's customizations.
-Draft-16 is not ready yet.
+It currently supports MLS draft-12 with Wire's customizations and RFC 9420

 ## installation